+Graduation and dropout rates for subgroups

+Student/teacher ratio

-Graduation and dropout rates for subgroups Student/teacher ratio Teacher education and experience levels Funding from local levies/bonds and outside sources Recent changes in leadership (key central office staff and principals) and teachers
+Teacher education and experience levels

+Funding from local levies/bonds and outside sources

+Recent changes in leadership (key central office staff and principals) and teachers

-The process would begin when OSPI computes the index using the most recent data and prepares a set of preliminary results.
-Given the relatively large number of schools that may fall into the "struggling" tier,2 the schools must be screened to eliminate those that clearly should not fall into the Priority tier, which would reduce the number of schools and districts that require a deeper analysis.
+Each year, the process would begin when OSPI computes the index using the most recent data and prepares a set of preliminary results.
+Given the relatively large number of schools that may fall into the "struggling" tier, 1 the schools must be screened to eliminate those that clearly should not fall into the Priority tier.
+This will reduce the number of schools and districts that require a deeper analysis.
 OSPI staff would review the index results for each school and district in the "struggling" tier and sort them into two categories:

-(1) Schools/districts that are Not for Priority designation are those that have not been in the "struggling" tier in the past two years or have obvious data problems that affected their results (e.g., errors in reporting the number of graduates, missing data for ELL, special education, and low income students that can affect the results of the "peers").

-(2) The remaining schools/districts are placed in a Possible Priority tier category pending a deeper analysis.
+- (1) Schools/districts that remain in the struggling tier are those that have not been in this tier in the past two years or have obvious data problems that affected their results (e.g., errors in reporting the number of graduates, missing data for ELL, special education, and low income students that can affect the results of the "peers"). - (2) The remaining schools/districts are placed in a possible Priority tier category pending a deeper analysis.